Dunash ben Labrat: Poetry of Dunash's wife

 Though her name is unknown, Dunash's wife is held to be the author of a poem on the subject of Dunash's exile.
 This makes it the only known medieval Hebrew verse by a woman (and the only known medieval verse by a Jewish woman apart from those of Qasmuna and, if she was Jewish, Sarah of Yemen).
 Giving both verse and prose translations, it reads:

 An incomplete text of the poem was discovered and published in the 1940s in two fragments from one eleventh-century manuscript, Mosseri IV.387 and Mosseri VIII.202.2.
-At that time, the poem was assumed to be by Dunash.Poetry (Mosseri IV.387.2).
-But a manuscript declaring the poem to be by Dunash's wife came to light in the 1980s, in the form of a probably eleventh-century fragment from the Cairo Geniza (where it is now catalogued as Cambridge, Cambridge University Library, T-S NS 143.46), and first edited by Ezra Fleischer.Poetry (T-S NS 143.46).
+At that time, the poem was assumed to be by Dunash.
+But a manuscript declaring the poem to be by Dunash's wife came to light in the 1980s, in the form of a probably eleventh-century fragment from the Cairo Geniza (where it is now catalogued as Cambridge, Cambridge University Library, T-S NS 143.46), and first edited by Ezra Fleischer.
 This manuscript includes an incomplete reply from Dunash to his wife:

 The circumstances of this separation are unclear; it is thought that Dunash's wife composed her poem shortly after Dunash's departure, around 950.
 A further poem, found in 1985 written on the corner of a letter composed by Hasdai ibn Shaprut (T-S J2.71, f.
 2v), identified as being a complaint from Dunash about his service under Hasdai, seems further to describe his feelings on leaving his wife.
 Following two illegible lines, the text reads: